brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

+[We are aware of the conflict with Objective-C/C++ blocks that makes this syntax untenable.
+For now, the paper is written still using `^` and a subsequent version will have to find something else, probably still choosing the same prefix operator as reflectoin.]{.ednote}

 ## Interpolating into a Token Sequence

 There's still the issue that we need to access outside context from within a token sequence.
 For that we introduce dedicated interpolation syntax using three kinds of interpolators: